 Interesting Facts

 The protein lock.
 Disulfide bonds formed by cysteine are some of the strongest non-backbone interactions in protein structure.
-Proteins exposed to high temperatures or strong detergents unfold β€” but proteins with many disulfide bonds are far more resistant to these insults.
+Proteins exposed to high temperatures or strong detergents unfold β but proteins with many disulfide bonds are far more resistant to these insults.

 The smell of onions and garlic.
 Onions and garlic contain sulfur compounds derived from cysteine (like alliin in garlic).
 When cells are broken by cutting or crushing, enzymes convert these cysteine derivatives into volatile compounds that cause the distinctive smell and the eye-watering lachrymatory factor in onions.

 Key precursor to glutathione.
-Cysteine is an important building block of glutathione β€” one of the cell's primary antioxidant molecules.
-Glutathione is a three-amino-acid peptide (glutamate + cysteine + glycine) that protects cells from oxidative damage.
+Cysteine is the rate-limiting building block of glutathione β one of the cell's primary antioxidant molecules.
+Glutathione is a three-amino-acid peptide (glutamate + cysteine + glycine) that protects cells from oxidative damage and is found in virtually every tissue of the body.

 Used in baking.
 L-cysteine (listed as E920 in food labeling) is used in bread production as a dough conditioner.
 It weakens gluten structure by breaking some disulfide bonds, making dough more pliable and easier to process mechanically.

 In venom proteins.
-Many animal venoms β€” including spider silk proteins and scorpion toxins β€” contain high concentrations of cysteine, whose disulfide bonds create the rigid, stable structures needed for toxin function and durability in the environment.
+Many animal venoms β including scorpion toxins and cone snail peptides β contain high concentrations of cysteine, whose disulfide bonds create the rigid, stable structures needed for toxin function and durability in the environment.

 Where to Find Cysteine in Food

-Cysteine is a non-essential amino acid β€” the body can synthesize it from methionine.
-But dietary cysteine still contributes to overall availability:
+Cysteine is a non-essential amino acid β the body can synthesize it from methionine.
+But dietary cysteine still contributes to overall availability, particularly when methionine intake is limited: